isferrera/tfg/Data Processing/JPG-PNG-to-MNIST-NN-Format-master/README.md

 2\.
 Change the appropriate labels in `batches.meta.txt`

-3\. then use the following bash script which processes the images, rescaling all of the png's you placed in the folders the MNIST standard 28x28pixel size

-`./resize-script.sh`

-4\. lastly, run the following python script to fold all the pics and categories into a single ble binary -- binary will appear as `ubyte` files ready to tar
+3\. lastly, run the following python script to fold all the pics and categories into a single ble binary -- binary will appear as `ubyte` files ready to tar

 `python convert-images-to-mnist-format.py`